mtlynch/mtlynch.io/content/posts/building-a-vm-homelab/index.md

 {{<img src="i-use-kimchi.png" alt="Graph of commits to Kimchi repository showing commits ending right after I started using it" maxWidth="600px" hasBorder="true" caption="Code commits to Kimchi, which stop almost immediately after I started using it">}}

 Over time, Kimchi's shortcomings became more and more apparent.
-I often had to click a VM's "clone" or "shutdown" button multiple times before it would obey me.
+I often had to click a VM's "clone" or "shutdown" button multiple times before it cooperated.
 And there were infuriating UI bugs where buttons disappeared or shifted position right before I clicked them.

 ### 3. Plan for remote administration